0xB370/Codlity-Challenges/README.md

   A[3] = 3  A[4] = 9  A[5] = 7
   A[6] = 9

-        the elements at indexes 0 and 2 have value 9, the elements at indexes 1 and 3 have value 3, the elements at indexes 4 and 6 have value 9, the element at index 5 has value 7 and is unpaired.
+        - the elements at indexes 0 and 2 have value 9,
+        - the elements at indexes 1 and 3 have value 3,
+        - the elements at indexes 4 and 6 have value 9,
+        - the element at index 5 has value 7 and is unpaired.

 Write a function:

-    class Solution { public int solution(int[] A); }
+    function solution(A);

 that, given an array A consisting of N integers fulfilling the above conditions, returns the value of the unpaired element.